 The best full explanation comes from the

 Grep searches the named input FILEs (or standard input if no files are named, or the file name – is given) for lines containing a match to the given pattern.
 By default, grep prints the matching lines.

 My explanation is it finds stuff in files and shows you where it is.
 It is amazingly useful because of the speed, and by showing the line it found it on along with the file name so you can more easily compare if that is what you need over just a file name.

-Grep is very powerful, but I get by with 3 variations day to day for most of my needs.
-First lets look at how to structure your grep
+Grep is very powerful, but I get by with 3 variations day-to-day for most of my needs.
+First lets look at how to structure your

 grep <options> <search-term> <location>

 This is important to remember as it can be frustrating when you forget and nothing works.